 Breaking Language Barriers to Foster Inclusion in Your Workforce

-Understanding the Impact of Language Barriers
+The Impact of Language Barriers

 Language barriers in the workplace arise when employees don't share a common language proficiency, creating obstacles to effective communication and collaboration.